Catchment Connect Project

 The project will deliver farm dam enhancement workshops, catchment action plans, Healthy Country Plans, spatial prioritisation mapping, and on-ground works to improve landscape function, ecosystem services, and drought resilience on farms across Tasmania.

-Enhanced Farm Dams are dams that are fenced to manage stock access and that are surrounded by a buffer of native vegetation.
+Enhanced farm dams are essentially dams that are fenced to manage stock access and that are surrounded by a buffer of native vegetation.
 Research from the Australian National University (ANU) has proven that enhanced farm dams are beneficial for farm productivity, stock health, water retention, reducing methane emissions and enhancing biodiversity.
 Landcare Tasmania has $2.4 million to spend on fencing and revegetating farm dams with Landcare members over the next four years.
-These projects will be managed and delivered by Landcare Tasmania, with participation and ongoing maintenance by the landholder.

 Check out the resources below for more information: